An IVA is not a free debt solution. There is a cost. However you do not pay this directly. The fees are taken out of your agreed monthly payments.

 You should not have to pay any up front fee to start an IVA.
 Reputable companies will not charge you anything to help you put the Arrangement in place.

 Having said that there are rare occasions when a payment is required.
 If one of your creditors has already applied to make you bankrupt it would be necessary to suspend this action with an Interim Order.
-The cost of this is £165 which you have to pay up front.
+You will normally have to pay for this up front.

 If you owe money to HMRC it is possible that they will require you to pay a deposit in advance.
 This would then be used to make you bankrupt if you fail to pay your IVA once approved.
 However this demand is unusual.